hyperx47/nuke/README.md

 When the bot started, in discord to get all the nuke command simply type <prefix>menu and it will show all the available nuke commands.

 Enjoy nuking.

+I added some normal commands so you can trick people with this... i guess